wilmTap/analytics-udd/udd/student_on_assessment_instance.md

 ##ASSESS_ACTUAL_MARK
 ###Description.
-The initial mark given for the assessment attempt prior to moderation.
+The mark awarded to the learner after any moderation process, but before any formal confirmation process.
+Moderation processes typically involve multiple markers, and confirmation processes typically involve external examiners.

 ###Purpose
 Analytics